ojas-kanotra/pwn.college_ojas/All_New_Learnings.md

 Use for project setup, organizing files, or preparing directory structures in scripts.

 **find**
-`find` searches for files and directories based on name, type, size, and more, recursively.
+`find` searches for files and directories based on name, type, size, and more, recursively. `find /path/to/search -name "filename"`
 Example: `find . -name '*.log'` finds all log files; `find /tmp -type d` lists directories.
 Use `-exec` to run commands on results.
 Powerful for automation, cleanup, and locating files in large projects.